wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

-# 37. Beyond Pain and Pleasure There Is Bliss
+# 37. Beyond Pain and Pleasure there is Bliss

 >Pain and pleasure happen, but pain is the price of pleasure, and pleasure is the reward of pain.
 In life too, you often please by hurting and hurt by pleasing.
 To know that pain and pleasure are one is peace.